-Cigarette smell can permeate your apartment, leaving an unpleasant odor lingering for days, weeks, or even longer.
-As a property manager (or rental owner), it not only affects the air quality but also creates a negative impression on prospective tenants or potential buyers if you are trying to lease or sell your rental property.
+Cigarette smell can permeate your rental or apartment, leaving an unpleasant scent that lingers for weeks, months, or even years.
+As a property manager or apartment dweller, smoking indoors not only affects the air quality as you or your tenants live there—but it also creates a negative impression on prospective tenants or buyers when it comes time to lease or sell.

-If there is a heavy smoke odor in your rental property, you'll need to take a multi-step approach to eliminate the problem; air fresheners usually won't get the job done.
-Here are a few initial steps you'll want to start before getting into the heavy lifting.
+If there is a heavy smoke odor in your rental property, you'll need to take a multi-step approach to eliminate the problem.
+Simply spraying air fresheners or other odor eliminating spray usually won't get the job done.
+Here are a few steps you'll want to start before getting into the heavy lifting of removing cigarette smell:

 One of the first steps to tackle cigarette smell is to introduce fresh air into your apartment.
 Open windows and use fans to create proper airflow.
 The increased airflow will help remove stagnant air and bring in fresh outdoor air, reducing the intensity of the odor.

-Vinegar and coffee grounds are natural deodorizers that effectively tackle any lingering smoke smell.
-Much like baking soda and activated charcoal, you can also place bowls of white vinegar or coffee grounds in rooms affected by the odor.
+Coffee grounds are natural deodorizers that effectively tackle any lingering smoke smell.
+Much like baking soda, you can also place bowls of coffee grounds in rooms that are most affected.
 The vinegar helps neutralize the smell, while coffee grounds can absorb odor.
 Leave them overnight (or for a few days) to allow them to work their magic.

 Air purifiers are valuable tools in removing smoke particles and improving the air quality in your apartment.
 They work by drawing in air and passing it through a filtration system that can capture smoke particles, allergens, and other pollutants.